Hack4Krak/Hack4KrakSite/backend/README.md

   cargo install sea-orm-cli
   ```

-> All following commands should be run from the `backend/entity/src` directory.
+> All following commands should be run from the `backend/` directory.
 > You have to set the `DATABASE_URL` environment variable before.

 - Generate entities from the database

     ```sh
-    sea-orm-cli generate entity
+    sea-orm-cli generate entity -o src/models/entities/

     ```